Gallagher (comedian)

-Leo Anthony Gallagher Jr. (July 24, 1946 – November 11, 2022), known simply as Gallagher, was an American comedian who became one of the most recognizable comedic performers of the 1980s for his prop-based and observational style.
+Leo Anthony Gallagher Jr. (July 24, 1946 – November 11, 2022), known simply as Gallagher, was an American comedian known for his prop-based and observational style.
 His signature routine involved the "Sledge-O-Matic", a large mallet-like tool which he used to smash various items, most notably watermelons.
 For more than 30 years, he played between 100 and 200 shows a year, destroying tens of thousands of melons.

 Early life

 Gallagher was born in Fort Bragg, North Carolina, on July 24, 1946, to a family of Irish and Croatian heritage.
-Until the age of nine, he lived in Lorain, Ohio, but because of his asthma, the family moved to South Tampa, Florida, where he attended Henry B. Plant High School.
+Until the age of nine, he lived in Lorain, Ohio, but because of his asthma, the family moved to Tampa, Florida, where he attended Henry B. Plant High School in south Tampa.
 He went on to graduate from the University of South Florida with a chemical engineering degree in 1970.
 He minored in English literature.

 Career

 After college, Gallagher began working as comic/musician Jim Stafford's road manager.
 Stafford and Gallagher traveled to California in 1969; during which time, Gallagher decided to perform as well.
 He began honing his own comedy act while frequenting both The Comedy Store and The Ice House.
 He performed twice on The Tonight Show when Johnny Carson was hosting, though Carson disliked prop comedy.
 He first appeared on the show on December 5, 1975, when he demonstrated his prop, "The Tonight Show Home Game", and again on May 9, 1979.
 He also performed several times on the show when guest hosts were filling in for Carson.
 Additionally, Gallagher made appearances on The Mike Douglas Show, The Merv Griffin Show, The Smothers Brothers Comedy Hour, and at the Playboy Clubs.

 In contrast to other popular stand-up comics of the era who transitioned to sitcom and movie roles, Gallagher remained mostly a touring comedian, and he once noted that he performed "200 shows a year for 35 years."
 Per Variety magazine, he did over 3,500 live shows over the course of his career.

 Running for governor (as an independent) in the 2003 California gubernatorial recall election, Gallagher finished 16th out of 135 candidates with 5,466 votes.